 Bosonization is a technique widely studied and used to obtain low-energy descriptions of 1D quantum models.
 It can be used to transform either continuous or discretized models of either fermionic or bosonic matter into continuous models described by bosonic fields [34, 52-54].
-The idea behind this technique is, that in the low energy limit one can describe the system on terms the charge density and current density operators which satisfy bosonic field θ .
-One can then define a mapping between the charge density and current density operators and a bosonic field θ .
-One can then define a mapping between the charge density and current density operators and a bosonic θ -field, where the mapping must preserve the commutation and the algebraic properties.
+The idea behind this technique is, that in the low energy limit one can describe the system on terms the charge density and current density operators which satisfy bosonic field $\theta$ .
+One can then define a mapping between the charge density and current density operators and a bosonic field $\theta$ .
+One can then define a mapping must preserve the commutation and the algebraic properties.

 The considered model in this thesis neither contains true bosonic or fermionic d.o.f., and a lowenergy bosonized mapping will not be performed.
 Instead I present a mapping between the clockoperators and the bosonic fields, which is heavily inspired by the bosonization techniques.
-A similar strategy has recently been applied to \mathbb{Z}2 LTGs in [55].
+A similar strategy has recently been applied to $\mathbb{Z}2$ LTGs in [55].